-Of all the living creatures on the Earth, including all the many creatures that have existed during its very long history, we extremely silly human beings are probably the only creatures that covet things which do not in any way contribute to our survival as individuals or as a species.
+Of all the living creatures on the Earth, including all the many creatures that have existed during its very long history, we extremely silly human beings are probably the only creatures that covet things that do not in any way contribute to our survival as individuals or as a species.
 This is due to our strong innate tendency to want to imitate and conform to the behaviour of other people.
 In other words, a great many of the things that we want to do, and spend years and years of our lives striving to attain, are only particular instances of the innate human desire to imitate the things we see other people doing and possessing.
 Hence, as the Buddha taught, it is better not to have these artificial desires, since they do not lead to happiness, for the satisfaction of one desire will lead to, or be replaced by, a new desire, and on and on, leaving us forever dissatisfied, or at most only temporarily satisfied.

 Moreover, we should remember that nothing that we humans can create during our lifetimes will endure.
 Because of our finite and limited vision and understanding, most of us do not realize that all the things we value, including our species’ most cherished edifices, creations, and artworks, will one day return to the Earth from which they arose, to give way to new living or non-living forms and combinations.
-This has always been the way of the world, destroying and decomposing the old and dead in order that new life may arise from its ashes.
+This has always been the way of the world, destroying and decomposing the old and dead in order that new life may arise from its ruins.
 It is our foolish attachment to our many impermanent creations and possessions that is presently causing so much harm all over the world.

 So what is the point of all this frenetic activity, as we scurry about the Earth’s surface, like the human cockroaches that we have become, trying to do as many different things as possible before we die, visit as many places as possible, and consume as much as possible, while we maximize our destruction and pollution of the Earth because we are so incredibly stupid that we don’t care about the things that are essential to our survival?